magicblock-labs/bolt-book/src/introduction/mapping-and-state-listening.md

 # Mapping and State listening

 The standardized **ECS** pattern allows for easy integration of game components with a rendering engine to display the game interface.
-The presented framework can be viewed as an open and permissionless alternative to a backend intended as a multiplayer game server.
+Bolt can be viewed as an open and permissionless alternative to a backend intended as a multiplayer game server.

 For visualization and rendering, existing engines such as [Unity](https://unity.com/), [Unreal Engine](https://www.unrealengine.com), [Phaser](https://phaser.io/), and others can be used.